codatio/codat-docs/blog/230901-new-products.md

 ## What's changed?

-- Assess is now part of our [Lending API](/lending/overview) that enhances the existing powerful Assess features with the ability to fetch the underlying financial data.
+- Our [Lending API](/lending/overview) brings together our standardized API functionality that allows you to fetch the underlying financial data and enhances it with the existing powerful Assess features.
 - If you're [automating payables](/usecases/summary/automating-payables) (for example, paying supplier bills), then our new [Sync for Payables](/payables/overview) product has all the Accounting API features you need.
-- If you're [managing payroll](/usecases/summary/managing-payroll) (for example, reconciling payroll within a user's accounting platform), try our [Sync for Payroll](/payroll/overview) product.
+- If you're [managing payroll](/usecases/summary/managing-payroll) (for example, reconciling payroll within a user's accounting platform), we've grouped all the functionality you need in our [Sync for Payroll](/payroll/overview) product.

 Our existing Sync for Commerce, Sync for Expenses, and Bank Feeds API products remain unchanged.

-Each of these new products comes equipped with an [SDK libraries](/get-started/libraries) to get you up and running ASAP, including our brand new [C# libraries](https://github.com/codatio/client-sdk-csharp).
+Each of these new products comes equipped with [SDK libraries](/get-started/libraries) to get you up and running ASAP, including our brand new [C# libraries](https://github.com/codatio/client-sdk-csharp).

 ## What does this mean for you?